sr-murthy/ccm/README.rst

    In [20]: G.source_code_graph.edges
    Out[20]: OutEdgeView([(4, 6), (4, 5), (6, 2), (2, 4), (2, 3), (3, 2), (5, 2)])

-Usually, the source code digraph should be isomorphic to the bytecode graph - the isomorphism is established by an equivalence relation on the bytecode instructions based on equality of the associated source code lines.
+In most cases, the source code digraph is isomorphic to the bytecode graph - the isomorphism is established by an equivalence relation on the bytecode instructions based on equality of the associated source code lines.
 This means that, usually, the cyclomatic complexity measures computed on a source code graph should be identical to those computed on the associated bytecode graph, e.g. for the :code:`sign` function we have:

 .. code-block:: python